Student Film Showcase

 Step 8 - Ask a parent, teacher, or friend to watch your film and ask them if there is anything that they do not understand.
 Make changes as needed to your short film based on their feedback.

 Step 9 - Get ready to submit!
-Save your film to your Chromebook Screencastify Or Google Drive, then send us the link in your submission form below.
-Or drag and drop your film to our Dropbox
+Save your film to your Chromebook Screencastify, Google Drive, or your personal device, then upload the link in your submission form.

-Step 10 - Pick a team member to submit your film and fill out your submission information on this Google Form.
+Step 10 - Pick a team member to submit your film and fill out your submission information.

 More Helpful links: